 The patients pay for your bills, your mortgage, your lifestyle, etc. So your life and your business, and your health, to a certain extent, depends on it.
 Hence, this is very important.

-What most clinic owners do when it comes to patient retention?
+What do most clinic owners do when it comes to patient retention?

 Usually, they follow a philosophy of: